Masters of Audio: Interview with Paul McGowan of PS Audio

 TMR: Do you remember the moment you became interested in audio?

-Paul: Yes, that was back when I was quite young.
-My father had built his own HiFi system and I found that fascinating.
-I also loved the music of that day, Louis Prima, Keely Smith, Sam Butera and the Witnesses.
-Amazing music and I played those albums over and over again endlessly.
+Paul: Yes, that was back when I was pretty young.
+My father had built his own HiFi system, and I found that fascinating.
+I also loved the music of that day, Louis Prima, Keely Smith, Sam Buter, and the Witnesses.
+Fantastic music, and I played those albums over and over again endlessly.
 Not many years after that, I built my own HiFi from parts left over from my father’s exploits.

 TMR: What was your first “high-end” system comprised of?